-Below you will find a Rhode Island zoning law article authored by East Providence Zoning and land use attorney, Martin Slepkow.
-Please read this post very carefully and do not hesitate to contact the Rhode Island real estate lawyers at Slepkow Slepkow & Associates, Inc. if you have questions concerning a variance, addition, subdivision or any other RI zoning law question.
+Below you will find a Rhode Island zoning law article authored by East Providence Zoning and land use planning attorney, Martin Slepkow.
+Please read this post very carefully.
+Do not hesitate to contact the Rhode Island real estate lawyers at Slepkow Slepkow & Associates, Inc. if you have questions concerning a variance, addition, subdivision or any other RI zoning law question.
 Slepkow Slepkow & Associates, Inc. was established in 1932.
 SS&A has a 85 year history of effective legal representation of our valued clients.

 FAQs authored by a RI zoning attorney